 Accounting Software Apps

 Apps have made their way into every aspect of our lives, so it’s no surprise that most accounting software programs now come with an app component, or at least compatibility with associated programs and apps.
 If you’re interested in being kept in the loop while out and about, here are the accounting software brands that feature an app component, or are compatible with third-party apps:

 One of the big hitters of the accounting software world, MYOB offers both the Capture App and Invoices App to help you stay on top of your spending and income, in addition to being compatible with multiple third-party apps to streamline other areas of your business.

 The MYOB Capture App allows you to take a photo of your receipt and upload it to the app, which reads and extracts the information to input directly into your accounting software.
 This can save you from manually inputting the information, as well as rustling around for the receipt when tax time comes around!

 The Invoicing App lets you colour-code invoices to help keep track of them all, and features an automated reminder to prompt customers of any upcoming or overdue invoices.
 Plus, the app integrates with your MYOB software so you’ll have the most accurate and up-to-date figures.
 MYOB’s Invoicing App is also compatible with AMEX, Visa, MasterCard and BPAY to keep the cash flowing in.

-- Both the Capture and Invoices apps are included with MYOB’s Essential or AccountRight subscription.
+- The Capture, Invoices and Team apps are included with MYOB’s Essential or AccountRight subscription.
 These apps are available on both iOS and Android.